 Find and Replace: R&D Investment Following the Erosion of Existing Products

 How do innovative firms react when existing products experience negative shocks?
 We explore this question with detailed project-level data from drug development firms.
-Using FDA Public Health Advisories as idiosyncratic negative shocks to approved drugs, we first examine how drug makers react through investment decisions.
+Using FDA Public Health Advisories as idiosyncratic negative shocks to approved drugs, we examine how drug makers react through investment decisions.
 Following these shocks, affected firms increase R&D expenditures, driven by a higher likelihood of acquiring external innovations, rather than developing novel projects internally.
-Such acquisition activities are concentrated in firms with weak research pipeline.
-We also find that competing developers move resources away from the affected therapeutic area and into exploratory projects.
-Our results have important implications about how firms’ commercialization capital investments affect their subsequent R&D decisions.
+Such acquisition activities are concentrated in firms with weak research pipelines.
+We also find that competing developers move resources away from the affected therapeutic areas.
+Our results show how investments in specialized commercialization capital create path dependencies and alter the direction of R&D investments.

 Keywords: R&D Investments, Drug Development, Product Shocks, M&A, Biopharmaceutical Industry, FDA